uvb321/Sudoku/README.md

 My code will recive a sudoku puzzle in two ways:
 1. from the console of the visual studio 2022
-2. from a text file, please note that the text file should be where all of the .cs files are
+2. from a text file, please note that the text file path entered needs to be absolute.

 the input should be a single string with no spaces or new lines and 0 as empty cells. for example: